joesimmonsIT/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/fAZWVmD.png"/>
 </p>
 <p>
-Once inside osTicket a list of all the open tickets to the Agent are present. <br /> <br />
+Once inside osTicket a list of all the open tickets for the Agent are present. <br /> <br />
 Select a ticket to begin troubleshooting and resolution. <br /> <br />
 For this tutorial #762693 is selected. <br /> <br />
 </p>